Recommended Steps to Implement BeyondTrust Jump Technology

 - Add Jump Item Roles.
 Jump Item Roles determine how users are allowed to interact with Jump Items.
 These roles are applied to users by means of individual account settings, group policies, and when added to Jump Groups.

 - Add Jump Policies.
 Jump Policies are used to control when certain Jump Items can be accessed by implementing schedules.
 Jump Policies are applied to Jump Items upon creation and can be modified from the representative console.

 - Add Jump Groups.
 A Jump Group is a way to organize Jump Items, granting members varying levels of access to those items.
 Users are assigned to Jump Groups either individually, by means of group policy.

 - Deploy Jumpoints.
-A Jumpoint acts as a conduit for unattended access to Windows computers on a known remote network.
+A Jumpoint acts as a conduit for unattended access to computers on a known remote network.
 A Jumpoint is necessary to use Remote Jumps, Remote RDP, Remote VNC, Shell Jumps, and Intel® vPro sessions.
 Local Jumps, Local RDP, and Local VNC can be performed to systems on the same local network.